hazelcast/charts/stable/hazelcast-enterprise/README.md

       mountPath: /data/hazelcast/
 ```

-Then, update the path of hazelcast configuration file.
+Then, update the new path of Hazelcast configuration file.

 ```yaml
 hazelcast:
   javaOpts: -Dhazelcast.config=/data/external/hazelcast.yaml
 ```

-Getting all these instructions together in values file
+Getting all these instructions together in your values yaml file.

 ```yaml
 hazelcast: